How Much Does It Really Cost To Onboard a New Candidate? (2020)

 Whenever we think about hiring a new employee, we tend to consider the recruitment costs (advertising the position, time spent interviewing and testing and so forth) along with the costs of getting the candidate started (training, orientation, provisioning of materials such as computers and furniture).
 As any HR person can tell you, these costs can quickly add up!

 However, there’s one area that most organisations fail to fully consider – the cost of onboarding the employee.
-This includes:
+This often includes: